ldalrymple1/JavaScript30-1/readme.md

 Loved this session - Who ever knew there were so many different forms of the console.log(), a JS developer's best friend!

 ## Day 10 - Hold Shift and Check Checkboxes
 I actually found this much harder than I had anticipated and decided to code it again at the end of the day without looking at the solution.
+One third of the way through!

+## Day 11 - Custom Video Player
+Going over more key concepts and cementing them in my brain.
+Good to go over progress bars again as they can be quite tricky, but once you've got the hang of them they are fine.